Report Filter

 Agency Status (General Information About Ongoing Status of the Agency)

-The Virginia Tourism Authority will execute its overall tourism strategy with advice from the Board of Directors, in cooperation with the private sector tourism industry, and based on research, its Marketing Plan, and the State Tourism Plan.
+The Virginia Tourism Authority executes its overall tourism strategy with advice from the Board of Directors, in cooperation with the private sector tourism industry, and based on research, its Marketing Framework, its Partnership Marketing Initiatives, and the State Tourism Plan.
 (The State Tourism Plan, which is currently in the process of being updated, is focused on product development, creative and innovative partnership marketing, and workforce training.)
 The Authority will continue to identify growth potential and inspire investment from both the public and private sectors in tourism development.
 It will reinforce its commitment to excellence in marketing, continue advocacy on all levels for public and private tourism investment, and prioritize growth areas to ensure continued visitor spending growth.

 Information Technology